-Open the Registry Editor
+Step 1: Open the Registry Editor

 The first step is opening the Registry Editor of course.
 There are various ways to do this but the easiest is to simply search for it in the Start Menu;

-For all versions of Windows, you could also open the Registry Editor directly by locating regedit in the Windows folder.
+You can also open the Registry Editor directly by locating regedit in the Windows folder.
 The default location is;

-Locate the key
+Step 2: Locate the key

 Once in the registry, you’ll have to locate the key.
 In our example this is;